-(i) When was your central heating system or partial central heating system installed?
-New combi boiler installed when we bought the property

-(ii) Do you have a maintenance contract for the central heating system?
+- (i) When was your central heating system or partial central heating system installed?
+September 2021 - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: